SakshammishraDs/Mastering_Statistics_For_Interviews/README.md

 **Interviewer:** *Can you explain the central limit theorem?*
 **You:**
 Sure!
 The **Central Limit Theorem (CLT)** states:
-- If you take a large enough **sample size** from any population, the **sampling distribution** of the sample mean will approximate a **normal distribution**, even if the original population isn’t normally distributed.
+- If you take sufficiently large random samples from any population, the distribution of the sample means will be approximately normally distributed, regardless of the shape of the original population, as long as the samples are independent and have a sample size of 30 or more.
+-
 ---

 **Interviewer:** *Can you break that down a bit more?*